sefdigital/jitsi-meet/README.md

 ## Contributing

-If you are looking to contribute to Jitsi Meet, first of all, thank you!
+If you are looking to contribute to SEF Digital Meet, first of all, thank you!
 Please see our [guidelines for contributing](CONTRIBUTING.md).

 ## Embedding in external applications

-Jitsi Meet provides a very flexible way of embedding in external applications by using the [Jitsi Meet API](doc/api.md).
+SEF Digital Meet provides a very flexible way of embedding in external applications by using the [SEF Digital Meet API](doc/api.md).

 ## Security